 Our organization has grown significantly over its history, but our mission remains the same.
 The Federation and each individual Aggie Moms’ Club, from the largest with over 300 members to the smallest with only 5 members, share a common goal: To band together to do whatever is necessary to benefit the students at Texas A&M University.
 Each of the mothers also benefits in the process by sharing a camaraderie that cannot be found elsewhere.
 An Aggie Moms’ Club meeting is a nurturing place to share the successes and setbacks of a child’s college career with others who have had the same experiences.

 In addition to awarding scholarships to individual students, A&M Mothers’ Clubs serve Texas A&M University by financially supporting campus organizations.
-The Aggie Band, the Corps of Cadets, the Endowment Fund for Sterling C. Evans Library, Fish and Transfer Camps, Peer Orientation Conferences, CARPOOL, and over 1000 other Student Organizations receive financial support each year from Aggie Moms’ Clubs.
+The Aggie Band, the Corps of Cadets, the Endowment Fund for Sterling C. Evans Library, Fish, Transfer and S.A.L.T.
+Camps, Peer Orientation Conferences, CARPOOL, and over 1000 other Student Organizations receive financial support each year from Aggie Moms’ Clubs.

 All Images on this page are used Courtesy of Cushing Memorial Library and Archives, TAMU.